Say Don't Go: Background and release

 Swift co-wrote "Say Don't Go" with Diane Warren (pictured).

 In mid-2013, Swift began writing songs for her fifth studio album, 1989, which was released in October 2014 by Big Machine Records.
 Inspired by 1980s synth-pop, she conceived the album as her first "official pop" record after she had marketed her first four albums to country radio, and transform her artistry and image from country to pop.
 For this to happen, Swift recruited new collaborators for the album, including the American songwriter Diane Warren.
-She wrote one song with Swift, which was "Say Don't Go", and did it "from scratch" in late-2013.
+She wrote "Say Don't Go" with Swift, doing it "from scratch" within "the last few days of 2013".
 Warren recalled in a Rolling Stone interview that she was impressed with Swift for the specificity in her songwriting and how eager she was to show the track to her audience.
 Several days later on New Year's Day in 2014, Swift recorded and played an acoustic guitar for the demo of "Say Don't Go" at Warren's office.
 However, the song did not made it into the final track-list of the album.

 Following a dispute with Big Machine over the sale of the masters of Swift's first six studio albums, she began re-recording them in November 2020; the re-recordings featured tracks from the sessions she had eschewed from their originals, subtitled as "From the Vault".
 1989s re-recording, 1989 (Taylor's Version), contains five of them including "Say Don't Go", which was listed at number 18 out of 21 songs on the track-list.
 All of the "From the Vault" tracks were produced by Swift and Jack Antonoff, who originally worked on three songs for 1989.
 Before the album's release, Swift sent the track to Warren via email.
 Warren was impressed by it, telling Rolling Stone: "I said, 'Oh my god, this is fucking awesome' [...]
 I hope they release this as a single because I think it's a fucking hit".
 1989 (Taylor's Version) was released on October 27, 2023, by Republic Records.

 On November 26, Swift performed the track live on guitar as a "surprise song" in São Paulo as part of the Eras Tour (2023–2024).
 She sang it again as part of a piano medley with her songs "Welcome to New York" and "Clean" in Stockholm on May 18, 2024.